Drought

 What we’re seeing

 - Bow watershed reservoir storage upstream of Calgary is normal for this time of year.
-Glenmore Reservoir storage is above normal.
+Glenmore Reservoir storage is normal.

 Current drought status